ayushkumar731/blog-web/Readme.md

 ### Frontend:-
 1. Go to `cd client` and do `npm install`
-2. For start in development:- `npm run start`
+2. For start in development:- `npm run dev`
 3. App will run on `localhost:3000`
 4. For start in production:- `npm run build` then `npm run start`